ampleforth/ampl-balancer/crp/README.md

 * `uint256[] startWeights` - Array of initial weights for the tokens above.
 * `uint swapFee` - Initial swap fee for the pool.
 * `uint minimumWeightChangeBlockPeriod` - Total duration of the changeUpdate duration.
 So you cannot call updateWeightsGradually with a duration (endBlock - startBlock) < minimumWeightChangeBlockPeriod.
-* `uint addTokenTimeLockInBLocks` - Amount of blocks that have to pass before a new commited token can be applied.
+* `uint addTokenTimeLockInBlocks` - Amount of blocks that have to pass before a new commited token can be applied.
 *  `bool[4] rights` - Bool array of rights.
 These are - [pausableSwap, configurableSwapFee, configurableWeights, configurableAddRemoveTokens] Set for true to allow.

 ###### Response